 Beach House - 7

 With Beach House’s unexpected rise to stardom with Bloom, they continued on that dream-pop tunnel of afterlife with their seventh album, aptly named 7.
 "Dark Spring” feels like they hung out with Slowdive one weekend and combined their more distorted sound along with their cheap keyboards.
-“Lemon Glow” definitely samples the janky “fantasy synth” that I had on my $80 Casio that I had in Middle School.
+“Lemon Glow” definitely samples the janky “fantasy synth” that I had on my $80 Casio in middle school.
 Their inexpensive aesthetic is the stuff of dreams and nostalgia as they continue to refine their sound, for better or for worse.